 Extra animal tips

 Obviously all the kiddies’ favourites are inside the zoo: elephants, giraffes, monkeys, lions, etc., but let me throw out a few extra tips for you:

-- If your kids enjoy the darker side of animal life, the indoor aquarium and terrarium has piranhas, jellyfish, giant spiders, scorpions, snakes, crocodiles, and bats.
-The metres and metres of glass leaf-cutter ant tunnels are kind of neat, too
+- If your kids enjoy (and can handle) the darker side of animal life, the indoor aquarium and terrarium have piranhas, jellyfish, giant spiders, scorpions, snakes, crocodiles, and bats.
+The meters and meters of glass leaf-cutter ant tunnels are kind of neat, too

-- If that’s not enough to scare them, there’s always the insect house with its alarmingly large stick insects and praying mantis.
+- Another scary alternative is the insect house with its alarmingly large stick insects and praying mantis.
 Not to mention giant locusts

-- Be sure to go inside the new giraffe house, where you can be at eye level with these long-legged giants
+- The new giraffe house lets you be at eye level with these long-legged giants

-- If it’s winter and snowing, visit the reindeer – perfect for impressing the impressionable with some Santa-related stories
+- If it’s winter and snowing, visit the reindeer: perfect for regaling the impressionable with some Santa-related stories